BIG-RAT/jamfcpr/README.md

 ## History

-- 2021-05-31 v2.1.2:  Tracking down miscellaneous hicccups.
+- 2021-05-31 v2.1.2:  Tracking down miscellaneous hiccups.
 Add visual indication for packages with non-matching checksums (JCDS to JCDS only).

 - 2021-05-21 v2.1.0: Fix crash that would result of spaces in the package name.
 Add check to ensure package size doesn't exceed JCDS limit (20GB).